Chuck Taylor High Tops as Dive Shoes Review

 Last updated: July 2025

 I’ve used a pair of classic Chuck Taylor High Tops as dive shoes for over 25 dives, mostly in moderate to warm freshwater quarries.
 While they aren’t made for diving, they’ve proven to be surprisingly functional with wetsuits.
-I use them because they look cool, and they’re now my go-to footwear for local fun dives.
-Especially when I don’t need thermal protection or extra grip on slippery entries.
+I use them because they look cool, and they’re my go-to footwear for local fun dives when thermal protection or extra grip isn’t needed.

 Pros & Cons